bscotch/ganary/README.md

 # Ganary

-Ganary (alias for "GMS Runtime Canary", and henceforth abbreviated as "GRC") is a GMS 2.3 project that uses [Olympus](https://github.com/bscotch/olympus) to perform regression tests for GMS runtimes.
+Ganary (alias for "GameMaker Runtime Canary", and henceforth abbreviated as "GRC") is a GameMaker project that uses [Olympus](https://github.com/bscotch/olympus) to perform regression tests for GameMaker runtimes.

 When a new runtime is released, it should pass all existing tests to confirm that known issues are fixed.